DeepPavlovAdmin/convai/wild/README.md

 Maximum utterance number: 					1000

-Maximum number of invalid messages sent by a bot:			10
+Maximum inactivity time is a longest period between two successive messages of a bot or a person.

 ### Content Limitations